nicolasochem/tzip/TZIP-1.md

   * :arrow_right: Superseded -- The TZIP is superseded by a new TZIP.

-* **Final** -- Some TZIPs may move to Final, which indicates that the TZIP is compatible with the current protocol, and may be updated without changing its TZIP index
+* **Final** -- Some TZIPs may move to Final, which indicates that the TZIP is compatible with the current protocol, but may **not** be updated without changing its TZIP index
   * :arrow_right: Superseded -- The TZIP is superseded by a new TZIP.